CLOSE X

 Musicians relaxing at a feast

-In the town of Mirabella Ecolano, everything has been restored but the clock on the Church tower, which has been allowed remain at that terrible time.
-In Mirabella Ecolano visitors can also see and appreciate the traditional craft of intrecciature, the art of weaving straw into monuments, sculptures and floats used in religious processions.
+In the town of Mirabella Ecolano, everything has been restored but the clock on the Church tower.
+It has been allowed remain at that terrible time.
+Visitors to Mirabella Ecolano can also see and appreciate the traditional craft of “intrecciature.”
+It’s the art of weaving straw into monuments, sculptures and floats used in religious processions.

-In the small village of Nusco, a town that escaped the earthquake’s damage, there is a historical center, a museum dedicated to religious artifacts and one dedicated to the emigrants who left the town.
+The small village of Nusco, a town that escaped the earthquake’s damage, has is a historical center, a museum dedicated to religious artifacts.
+It also has one dedicated to the emigrants who left the town.
 Today, there is a flourishing social club of immigrants from Nusco in Long Island City, New York.

 A Feast Day Just About Every Day

-The Bagnolese (bahn yo lazee) as the locals are called, were preparing for the feast of La Madonna della Grazia; we would keep running into such feast days.
+The Bagnolese (bahn yo lazee) – the locals – are preparing for the feast of La Madonna della Grazia; we keep running into such feast days.
 By autumn, the time of the vendemmias or grape harvests would dominate the season as will the Feast of the Chestnuts and Black Truffles at the end of October with a preview of the local cheeses in the Piazza Leonardo Di Capua.

-Stefania Gargone of Settimo Cielo, one of the organizers of our trip, said, “There is a feast day just about every day of the year and in summer the calendar is packed with colorful religious events…you could literally go from one feast to another tasting totally different dishes at each one.”
+Stefania Gargone of Settimo Cielo, one of the organizers of our trip, says, “There is a feast day just about every day of the year.
+In summer the calendar is full with colorful religious events…you could literally go from one feast to another tasting totally different dishes at each one.”

 Trufffles and Chestnuts in Irpinia